 With great good fortune, I came to know of and join the Arts and Crafts Revival Association at Church of the Advent in Boston, and attended and presented workshops there which included church flowers, church architecture, vestments, icons, church furnishings and renovation of period edifices and furnishings.

-I served as altar guild director for St. John the Evangelist, Newport for 8 years while attending graduate courses in textile conservation, exhibition and costume history at the University of Rhode Island at Kingston, where I have worked for ten years as a parish administrator at St. Augustine’s Church, the Episcopal Chaplaincy for the campus.
-I was appointed to the Diocesan Altar Guild Director position by Bishop Wolf nearly six years ago.
+I served as altar guild director for St. John the Evangelist, Newport for 8 years while attending graduate courses in textile conservation, exhibition and costume history at the University of Rhode Island at Kingston, where I have worked for thirteen years as a parish administrator at St. Augustine’s Church, the Episcopal Chaplaincy for the campus.
+I was appointed to the Diocesan Altar Guild Director position by Bishop Wolf nearly ten years ago and will be continuing this ministry under the guidance of Bishop Knisely.

 Presenting workshops, lectures and field trips for altar guilds are particular joys for me as well as exhibiting liturgical textiles.
 Holy Cross, Worcester, The Bible Society, Manhattan, St. John the Evangelist, Newport, Quinn Hall Textile Gallery, URI, and The Anglican Foundation, Newport have been venues for exhibitions of vestments, artwork, linens, laces and other liturgical art exhibits with which I curated or was affiliated from 1997-2006.